+For network slice admission control of roaming UEs for maximum number of UEs per network slice, the following principles apply:

-In the case of roaming, depending on operator's policy, a roaming agreementor or an SLA between the VPLMN and the HPLMN NSAC for roaming UEs can be performed by the VPLMN.
-The following principles apply:
+- Depending on operator's policy, a roaming agreement, or an SLA between the VPLMN and the HPLMN, NSAC for roaming UEs may be performed either by the VPLMN or the HPLMN.
+The NSACF is discovered and selected as per clause 6.3.22.

-For NSAC of roaming UEs for maximum number of UEs per network slice and/or maximum number of PDU Sessions per network slice managed by the VPLMN, the following principles shall be used:

-- Each S-NSSAI in the HPLMN that is subject to NSAC is mapped to the corresponding S-NSSAI in VPLMN subject to NSAC, depending on VPLMN operator's policy and the configuration.-.
+- For HPLMN controlled admission, AMF interacts with a NSACF in the HPLMN dedicated for that purpose.

-- A NSACF in the VPLMN is configured with the maximum number of allowed roaming UEs per mapped S-NSSAI in the HPLMN for each S-NSSAI in the HPLMN that is subject to NSAC.
+- For VPLMN controlled admission, the AMF interacts with an NSACF in the VPLMN which is configured with the maximum number of allowed roaming UEs per mapped S-NSSAI in the HPLMN for each S-NSSAI in the HPLMN that is subject to NSAC.
+There is no interaction with the HPLMN in this case.

-- A NSACF in the VPLMN is configured with the maximum number of allowed PDU Sessions in LBO mode per mapped S-NSSAI in the HPLMN for each S-NSSAI in the HPLMN that is subject to NSAC.

-- For NSAC for the maximum number of UEs, the AMF triggers a request to a NSACF in the VPLMN to perform NSAC based on the S-NSSAI in the VPLMN subject to NSAC.
-The NSACF in the HPLMN is not involved.
+For network slice admission control of roaming UEs, for maximum number of LBO PDU Sessions per network slice, the following principles apply:

-- For NSAC for the maximum number of PDU Sessions per network slice admission control in the LBO roaming case, the SMF trigger a request to a NSACF in the VPLMN to perform network slice admission control based on the S-NSSAI in the VPLMN subject to NSAC.
-The NSACF in the HPLMN is not involved.
+- For the maximum number of PDU Sessions per network slice admission control in LBO roaming case, unless the UE subscription or configuration information in the VPLMN indicates otherwise, the SMF may trigger a request to a NSACF in the VPLMN to perform network slice admission control based on the S-NSSAI in the VPLMN subject to NSAC.
+The NSACF in the HPLMN is not involved in this case.
+If the UE profile indicates HPLMN control for LBO sessions, the SMF triggers a request to an NSACF in HPLMN dedicated for that purpose as per clause 6.3.22.

-‐ The AMF or SMF (in LBO roaming case) in the VPLMN provides both the S-NSSAI in the VPLMN and the corresponding mapped S-NSSAI in the HPLMN to the NSACF in the VPLMN.
-The NSACF in the VPLMN performs NSAC for both S-NSSAI in the VPLMN and the corresponding mapped S-NSSAI in the HPLMN based on the SLA between the VPLMN and the HPLMN.
+‐ The SMF in the VPLMN provides both the S-NSSAI in the VPLMN and the corresponding mapped S-NSSAI in the HPLMN to the NSACF in the VPLMN.

-For NSAC of roaming UEs for maximum number of PDU Sessions per network slice managed by the HPLMN, the following principles shall be used:
+For network slice admission control for maximum number of HR PDU Sessions per network slice managed by the HPLMN, the following principles shall be used:

 - For PDU sessions in the home-routed roaming case, the SMF in the HPLMN performs network slice admission control for the S-NSSAI(s) subject to NSAC.

-Editor's note: Whether it is required to interact V-NSACF and H-NSACF for the NSAC of roaming UEs managed by the HPLMN for 'maximum number of UEs per network slice', and based on what information the AMF can determine to trigger NSAC is FFS.